sahaarnav3/100_Days_Of_Code/log.md

 **Today's Progress**: Completed ES6 and RegEx sections at FCC today and also 1 of the 5 projects in this certification named: Palindrome Checker.

 **Thoughts:**: Regex is similar in #javascript and #Python which has made it easier to learn.
 My code for the palindrome checker matched the advanced solution in the hints section for this project, and this made my day!!

+### Day 53: August 18, 2018
+#### :mortar_board: Revising

+**Today's Progress**: No coding today, just revised regex and thinking about where to use them.

+**Thoughts:**: I've been busy lately with freshers party in my college but I managed to squeeze time to study for a little bit.